MediaComem/v-museum/README.md

 * `git clone` this wonderful slideshow
 * well... that was easy

-For development, just Run the project with your favorite code editor or live-server for hot-reload.
+For development, run the project with your favorite code editor or live-server.
+Or run the index.html file directly (no hot-reload)
-You can also staticaly open the index.html file, for development or presentation.
+For presentation, run the project on localhost or open the index.html file on your browser.

 IMPORTANT NOTE : This slideshow contains video medias.
 Those are not publicly available.
 Please contact the owner of this repo to get those.
 Once obtained, the videos should be put on a folder named "videos" at the root of the project.